chargebyte/eagle-bom.py/README.md

 execute the script: "python eagle-bom.py"

 this will give you a usage help as this:
+	mandatory arguments
+	-c / --csv=		 specify csv in commandline, otherwise you will be asked by a QT Dialog -b / --brd=		 specify eagle board file in commandline, otherwise you will be asked by a QT Dialog

+	optional arguments
 	-d		 debug the script (not used yet)
 	-h / --help		 print this help
-	-c / --csv=		 specify csv in commandline, otherwise you will be asked by a QT Dialog -b / --brd=		 specify eagle board file in commandline, otherwise you will be asked by a QT Dialog -t / --type=		 specify the type ('value' or 'part' are valid values) of the output csv, default:part
+	-t / --type=		 specify the type ('value' or 'part' are valid values) of the output csv, default:part

 	special attributes for EAGLE parts that are interpreted by this script: